 - Dissertation with Placement

 The dissertation-with-placement module combines an independent research project with experience of working (in-person or virtually) with a development related organisation.60 credits

 Students are required to make a detailed analysis of an issue, topic or problem agreed with their host organisation, develop a research proposal, carry out research while on placement, and produce both a Masters dissertation and a shorter consultancy-style report based on their dissertation findings.
 The dissertation is supported by lectures and one-to-one supervision.
 The module provides valuable experience of real-world development policy and practice, as well as fostering independent research skills.

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
 We are no longer offering unrestricted module choice.
 If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.

 Book open day

-Come and visit us to find out more about studying at Sheffield.
+Find out more about studying at Sheffield at our online event.
 You'll have the chance to ask course tutors your questions during question and answer sessions.

 1 year full-time